costbio/structbio_workflows/README.md

 The workflows include Python scripts which can be run from the Linux terminal.

-Please note that although the workflows are tested prior to their deposition here, they are not meant to be used "as is".
+Please note that although the workflows are tested prior to their deposition here, they have not been designed with end users in mind.
 We only provide these for convenience to those who intend to perform similar tasks for their own projects.

 ## List of workflows: